EddieJostell/AJAX-Assignment/readme/README.md

 ### Frontend Development

 >
-News page that will implement and show news from a API.
+News page that will implement and show news from one or several API(s).
 You will be able to CREATE, READ UPDATE and DELETE News on the page.

-* Be able to sort news by latest or oldest.
+* Be able to sort news by latest, popular or top.
 * Be able to search for a specific news article.

 >